endersonmaia/cv/README.md

 git, embedded, linux, switching, network-protocols, lldp, sflow, datacom

-Participating as developer on the implementation of LLDP-MED protocol for the embedded linux distributions of DATACOM&#39;s switches, and assuming the Team Leader role during the development of the sFLow v5 protocol.
+Participating as developer on the implementation of LLDP-MED protocol for the embedded linux distributions of DATACOM's switches, and assuming the Team Leader role during the development of the sFLow v5 protocol.

 The environment involved the use of tools such as C, Linux Git and others, and Scrum practices.

+- Suggested an automated test approach to the development process with code-coverage reports;
+- Trained the team about using git, defines the proccess, and were responsbile for the local git server deployment.

 https://www.slideshare.net/CESAR/residncia-de-software-no-cesar